metno/weamyl-metcap/README.md

 See [Docker Reference documentation](https://docs.docker.com/reference/) for details of the Docker commands.

-### CAUTION: These commands will remove ALL Docker resources including containers not related to METCAP

 The following commands are provided as examples only.
 Use them with caution.

 Example Docker commands: